Home

 September 2024

-Optimizing Server Fleet Management with Linear Programming: Our Huawei Tech Arena Journey
+Optimizing Server Fleet Management with Linear Programming: My Huawei Tech Arena Journey

-In today’s fast-paced world, managing server resources efficiently across geographically distributed data centers is critical for companies that rely on cloud computing.
-During the Huawei 2024 Ireland Tech Arena hackathon, our team took on the challenge of developing a solution to manage server fleets at scale, ensuring cost-efficiency, high performance, and adaptability to fluctuating demand.
+Today, managing server resources efficiently across geographically distributed data centres is critical for companies that rely on cloud computing.
+During the Huawei 2024 Ireland Tech Arena hackathon, my team took on the challenge of developing a solution to manage server fleets at scale, ensuring cost-efficiency, high performance, and adaptability to fluctuating demand.
 The solution was evaluated using a scoring system, where higher scores indicated better performance.
 These scores were then submitted for ranking on a competitive leaderboard.

-In our approach we utilized linear programming, a powerful optimization technique that allowed us to make data-driven decisions regarding server distribution, acquisition, and energy management across various data centers.
+In our approach we utilised linear programming, a powerful optimisation technique that allowed us to make data-driven decisions regarding server distribution, acquisition, and energy management across various data centres.
 We used Python’s pulp library to implement the LP model.

 Problem Definition

-We were tasked with managing multiple data centers, each with a distinct capacity and latency sensitivity.
-We had to decide how to move servers between data centers, add new servers, and remove or hold existing ones, all while meeting varying levels of demand over time.
+We were tasked with managing multiple data centres, each with a distinct capacity and latency sensitivity.
+We had to decide how to move servers between data centres, add new servers, and remove or hold existing ones, all while meeting varying levels of demand over time.
 The key constraints revolved around:

-Demand Satisfaction: Each data center had a unique demand for server types, which had to be fulfilled based on latency requirements.
+•Demand Satisfaction: Each data centre had a unique demand for server types, which had to be fulfilled based on latency requirements.

-Capacity Management: We needed to ensure that the servers deployed in any data center did not exceed its slot capacity.
+•Capacity Management: We needed to ensure that the servers deployed in any data centre did not exceed its slot capacity.

 Our LP Model

-Our solution centered around a linear programming model that created decision variables for moving, adding, holding, and removing servers.
+Our solution centred around a linear programming model that created decision variables for moving, adding, holding, and removing servers.
 Here’s a breakdown of how we structured the model:

 1. Decision Variables